chillflakes/chillflakes.github.io/README.md

 > # Quotes
 >
+> > "And that is the way of the world, that some men put errors into circulation and others afterwards try to eradicate those same errors.
+And so both sorts of men have something to do." - Árni Magnússon
+>
+> ---
+>
+> > "Man is only a reed, the weakest in nature, but he is a thinking reed." - Blaise Pascal
+>
+> ---
+>
+> > "Said Hamlet to Ophelia,\
+> > I'll draw a sketch of thee,\
+> > What kind of pencil shall I use?\
+> > 2B or not 2B?" - A Silly Poem by Spike Milligan
+>
+> ---
+>
+> > "but I follow up the quest,
+Despite of Day and Night and Death and Hell." - Idylls of the King by Alfred Lord Tennyson
+>
+> ---
+>
+> > "But everything great is just as difficult to realize as it is rare to find."- Spinoza
+>
+> ---
+>
+> > "There is only one thing that I dread: not to be worthy of my sufferings." - Fyodor Dostoevsky
+>
+> ---
+>
+> > “Any moment might be our last.
+Everything is more beautiful because we're doomed.
+You will never be lovelier than you are now.
+We will never be here again.”
+― Homer, The Iliad
+>
+>---
+>
+> > “Moderately wise each one should be,\
+Not overwise, for a wise man's heart\
+Is seldom glad (Norse Wisdom)” ― Edith Hamilton, Mythology
+>
+> ---
+>
+> > “…There is the heat of Love, the pulsing rush of Longing, the lover’s whisper, irresistible—magic to make the sanest man go mad.” ― Homer, The Iliad
+>
+> ---
+>
+> > “My name is Maximus Decimus Meridius, commander of the Armies of the North, General of the Felix Legions, loyal servant to the true emperor, Marcus Aurelius.
+Father to a murdered son, husband to a murdered wife.
+And I will have my vengeance, in this life or the next.” - Gladiator
+>
+> ---
+>
 > > "My wealth, let son and bretheren part.
 Some things they cannot share.
 > > My work well done, my noble heart, these are only mine to wear." - Jabir